 Sell or recycle?

-If your device is still in good working condition, you may be able to get a little cash for your trouble by selling it to a service like Gazelle or by listing it on a marketplace like Swappa.
-But we’re going to focus on recycling.
-For older devices and ones that are out of order, your best bet is to do the right thing environmentally and recycle them through proper channels.
+If your device is still in good working condition, you may be able to get a little cash by selling it to a service like Decluttr (get 10% Extra on trade-ins with promo code 10KOMANDO).
+You can also get great refurbished devices there too!
+For much older devices and ones that are out of order, your best bet is to do the right thing environmentally and recycle them through proper channels.

 Many local residential waste service providers also handle electronic waste, which they may call “e-waste.”
 Check with your sanitation department to see if there’s a waste recycling center that accepts drop-offs of tech items.
 Some will even let you schedule an at-home curbside pick-up.
 Also keep an eye out for local recycling events, which may be offered through your city or by private companies that specialize in electronics recycling.